phildenhoff/logseq-plugin-template-svelte/README.md

-# Logseq Plugin template
+# Logseq Plugin template for Svelte

-A template for Logseq plugins, using Svelte, Vitest, Playwright, and pnpm.
+A template for Logseq plugins using Svelte, Vitest, Playwright, and pnpm.

 ## Getting set up